World Famous Architects

 3. Luis Barragan 1902 - 1988

 Luis Barragan was a Mexican engineer and architect.
 He won Pritzker Architecture Prize in 1980.
 Luis Ramiro Barragan Morfin was born on 9th March 1902 in Jalisco, Mexico.
 In 1923, he studied at the Escuela Libre de Ingenieros, Guadalajara, Jalisco, Mexico.
 Architect designed a house for himself.
 Luis Barragan House and Studio was built in 1948 in Mexico in Distrito Federal.
-It is a great example of modernist movement of architecture with contemporary elements complemented with vernacular architecture.
-Barragan House is used as a museum today that has the architect’s residence as well as his architectural workshop.
+It is a great example of mid century modern architecture with contemporary elements complemented with vernacular architecture.
+Luis Barragan House is used as a museum today that has the architect’s residence as well as his architectural workshop.
 Foundation for Architecture Luis Barragan Tapatio and Government of the State of Jalisco own this masterpiece.
 Luis Barragan architecture includes Jardines del Pedregal housing, Mexico City; Lomas Verdes, Mexico City and others.
 The architect Luis Barragan died on 22nd November, 1988 in Mexico City, Mexico.

 4. Ivan Leonidov 1902 - 1959